-As a financial services marketer, are you familiar with both concepts?
+Are you familiar with both concepts?
 Do you know the roles of both the content writer and the copywriter?
-If you do not, I have selected two articles you can read that cover the content writer vs copywriter debate.
+If you do not, I have selected two articles you can read that cover this topic.

 The first article is “Copywriting vs. Content Writing: What’s the Difference Between the Two?”.
 Written by Emily E. Steck for Quietly, this article presents the argument that the differences between copywriters and content writers are comparable to those between oranges and tangerines.
 The article also points out that marketers need the help of both, so they are both as important to the marketing department as the other.